Coliseu do Porto: History

 In 1995, the Empresa Artística, SA/Grupo Aliança-UAP, sold the coliseum to IURD, the Brazilian Universal Church of the Kingdom of God (on 5 October).
 This news boosted an unprecedented movement of indignation and revolt on the part of the Portuenses.
 Various artist and institutions such as the municipal council, civil governor and public, reacted unanimously against the announced end of the coliseum.
 This move resulted in the establishment of the Associação "Amigos do Coliseu do Porto", who helped stop its sale and protect the building.
 On 28 September 1996, a public deed for the purchase of the coliseum by the municipal council, which included the cinema Passos Manuel, the Garden-hall, attic hall and a lithography for 680,000 contos.
 During an event, a fire started in the coliseum that completely destroyed the stage, principal hall and dressing rooms.
 The recuperated building was reopened on 17 December 1996.

 On 10 September 1998, the Vice-President of IPPAR at the time, re-confirmed the IPPAR's 1987 intent to classify the building.
 This process had advanced little in the intermittent years, so that by 12 September 2005, there was a proposal by the DRPorto to classify the building as an Imóvel de Interesse Público (Property of Public Interest).
 This was later included in the far larger special protection zone that included the buildings of the public works department, Chapel of Almas, Café Majestic, Church of Saint Ildefonso and Cinema Batalha, which was later approved by the consultive council of IGESPAR (12 November), and supported on 29 September 2010, by the National Council of Culture.
 The Secretary of State for Culture ratified its classification as a Property of Public Interest.

 In September 2015, a professional ballet troop became the resident company at the Coliseu, the Balleteatro.

 Between 1997 and 2001, there systematic changes to the buildings interiors, that included the substitution of the electrical systems, the construction of new washrooms on all floors, the substitution of water supply, security and fire protection systems, the repair of the roof, recuperation of the dressing rooms on five floors and the elaboration of a new aesthetic with the building.
 Moving and scenic lighting equipment were upgraded, the heating network was recovered and improved, an electronic subtitling system (with simultaneous translation in two languages) and an electronic ticket office were installed.
 The auditorium was completely rebuilt to improve the acoustics and the visibility of the spectators, while a warehouse was built under the auditorium.
 A second orchestra pit and a new circus track were installed on a 13 m hydraulic lifting plate.

 In July 2022, the Porto City Council unanimously approved the concession of the Coliseum to private companies.
+Since February 2023, Miguel Guedes has been the chairman of Coliseu do Porto.